Identity Resolution and Entity Mastering for the Enterprise Context Layer

 Merge is the consolidation step.
 When a match is accepted, the contributing source records are linked under a single entity.
 The merge operation does not discard source records.
 Instead, it creates a parent entity that references all contributing records while maintaining their provenance.

-A merge can be additive (new source record joins an existing entity) or consolidating (two previously independent entities collapse into one).
+A merge can be additive, where a new source record joins an existing entity, or consolidating, where two previously independent entities collapse into one.
 Both cases require the system to track which sources contributed, when the merge happened, and on what evidence basis.
 Losing those links makes future audits and corrections nearly impossible.

 Survivorship

 After a merge, an entity may contain multiple conflicting values for the same attribute.
-Two source systems may supply different phone numbers, different legal names, or different addresses.
-Reltio's survivorship documentation describes configurable rules that determine the "operational value" for each attribute based on strategies like source priority, recency, completeness, or frequency.
+Two source systems may supply different phone numbers, legal names, or addresses.
+Reltio's survivorship documentation describes configurable rules that determine the operational value for each attribute based on strategies like source priority, recency, completeness, or frequency.

 Survivorship in MDM is attribute-level governance.
-A mastered customer might get its legal name from the ERP (highest authority for legal data), its phone number from the CRM (most recent update), and its address from a third-party enrichment provider (best completeness).
+A mastered customer might get its legal name from the ERP, its phone number from the CRM, and its address from a third-party enrichment provider.
 Each attribute can follow a different rule.

 Survivorship can also be recalculated as source data changes or business rules evolve.
 A context layer should support this recalculation without breaking the stable entity identity that downstream systems depend on.